 Water May Get In

 Water will enter the suit through holes, leaking zippers, and torn gaskets.
 Be careful when paddling through rocky rivers.
-Sharp edges can ruin the suit.
+Sharp edges can ruin the case.
 Crawling and kneeling back on the board may create scrapes on elbows and knees.

 Can Be A Little Warm